Info / Contact

 2010 – Wrote his 100th song.

-2002-’03 – Was a guitarist, songwriter, and vocalist in Caution Tape, with members of Fiasco.
+2002-’03 – Was a guitarist, songwriter, and vocalist in Caution Tape, with members of Fiasco

 2002 – Began writing, recording, and performing music and learning to play guitar and sing, forming The Band Of The Land with percussionist and singer Beth Heuer.
 Released early cassettes on the underground scene in NYC.
 Started production on short film The Scarf.

 2000-’01 – Collaborated with his grandpa, the poet Kenneth Koch, on a series of poetry comics, shortly before Kenneth’s death.
+A selection of the comics they made together was presented at Tibor de Nagy Gallery in 2004 alongside pages from The Art of the Possible!link

 Tech rider for solo performances